mhgbrown/cached_resource/README.md

 You can also change them on the fly.

 Turn CachedResource off.
 This will cause all responses to be retrieved normally (i.e. via the network).
-All responses will still be cached.
+Responses will **NOT** be cached.

 ```ruby
   MyActiveResource.cached_resource.off!